movestore/Point-Cluster-Detection/README.md

 n.ids:				number of individuals using the cluster to which this location belongs

 n.locs:				number of locations forming the cluster to which this location belongs

+n.locsout:			number of locations outside the cluster to which this location belongs (restricted to full duration of cluser use and animals that used the cluster)

 n.revs: 			number of revisits of cluster (i.e. number of times individuals leave cluster and come back, summed over all individuals that use the cluster